 Money Belt

-There are other ways to keep belongings secure, including money belts which fit under clothes, actual belts with hidden compartments to fit cash in, hidden bra pockets and more.
+There are other ways to keep belongings secure, including money belts that fit under clothes, actual belts with hidden compartments to fit cash in, hidden bra pockets and more.
 Anything that helps a backpacker to keep their cash safe will be appreciated I’m sure!

 Personal Alarm